 Many quit-smoking products are available and using one or more can greatly increase your chance of success.
 Check out your options.

 Don't be afraid to use stop-smoking products to help you quit.
 Stop-smoking products are a legitimate way to handle withdrawal symptoms and tobacco cravings.
-Some types of nicotine replacement therapy, including patches, gum and lozenges, are available over-the-counter.
+Several types of nicotine-replacement products are available.
+Nicotine patches, gum and lozenges, are available over-the-counter.
 Nicotine nasal spray and the nicotine inhaler are available by prescription.
-Prescription medications might be an option, too.
-Bupropion (Zyban) can help control nicotine cravings.
-Varenicline (Chantix) can reduce both the pleasurable effects of smoking and nicotine withdrawal symptoms.
-Talk to your health care provider about what stop-smoking products may be right for you.
+In addition, two quit-smoking medications that don't contain nicotine are available by prescription.
+Talk to your health care provider about which stop-smoking products may be right for you.